Music by Coracree

 For those who want to more about being a Trans Ally see this page on our site.

 Programming is never set until the last minute, which is why we can't give you exact details.
-Dancing usually begins Friday at 7:30pm and wraps up on Sunday at 3:30.
+Dancing begins on Friday at 7:30pm and wraps up on Sunday at 4:00.

 Dancing is pretty much non-stop, with meal and sleeping breaks.
 The program is organized as a single main track, with part time alternate tracks on Saturday.
-We have a variety show after dinner on Saturday, followed by the major dance, styled as a costume ball (costumes optional).
+We have a variety show after dinner on Saturday, followed by the major dance, styled as a costume ball (costumes optional - but encouraged).
 For the variety show, anyone can do a skit, song, poem, story, comedy or other performance.

 The contra dances are at all levels.
 There is usually a Saturday workshop for beginners to polish up a bit, though each contra dance is usually taught in a walk-through at the beginning.